spacemeshos/QA-smapp/cases/Smesher/POSBenchmark.md

 [02](#test-case-id-POSbenchmark-02) - Manual CPU core selection

-[03](#test-case-id-POSbenchmark-03) - Benchmark process initiation once screen opens
+[03](#test-case-id-POSbenchmark-03) - Assess the consistency of the Speed GiB/s calculation across multiple tests

 [04](#test-case-id-POSbenchmark-04) - Display of benchmark results in columns